lento234/python-workshop/01_challenges/04_double_pendulum/README.md

 L = (T_1 + T_2) - (V_1 + V_2)
 $$

-## Euler-Lagrange equation

-Solve the problem by using Euler-Lagrange equations:
+The equation of motion is derived by balancing the linear and angular momentum of the system, by using the Lagrange's equation:

 $$
 \frac{\partial L}{\partial \theta_1} - \frac{d}{dt}\frac{\partial L}{\partial \dot{\theta}_1} = 0 \\